Medical Terms Glossary

 Limited Scleroderma

-Is a connective tissue disorder and a type of scleroderma (which means "hardened skin").
+Is an autoimmune connective tissue disorder and a type of scleroderma (which means "hardened skin").
 Sometimes it can affect the digestive tract, heart, lungs or kidneys.

 CREST refers to the 5 main features involved: Calcinosis, Raynaud's Phenomenon, Eosphageal dysmotility, Sclerodactyl, Telangiectasia.